greatislander/summary-and-details/readme.txt

 == Screenshots ==

-1. Adding some details in Gutenberg 2.5.
+1. Adding some details in WordPress 5.0.3.

 == Changelog ==

+= 1.1.0 =
+* Support for WordPress 5.0.

 = 1.0.0 =
 * Initial release.

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.1.0 =
-You need [Gutenberg](https://wordpress.org/plugins/gutenberg) for this.
+You need [WordPress 5.0](https://wordpress.org/download) for this.